Why Your High-Control Religious Upbringing Left You Feeling Starved for Love

 So we learned how to not need it.

-Many folks who were raised in high control religions, or religious cults, enter adulthood feeling starved for love because these groups often support an authoritarian parenting style.
+Here’s the sad reality—many folks who were raised in high control religions enter adulthood feeling starved for love because these groups often support an authoritarian parenting style.

 While authoritarianism may produce obedient little children, it also produces adults who failed to get their needs for attunement and connection met during childhood.